• Home

 June 22, 2026, 2:01 PM ET

-Bret Greenstein, Chief AI Officer, West Monroe
+Bret Greenstein, chief AI officer, West Monroe

 Add Fortune on Google for similar content.

-Managers and employees alike have gotten the message: AI is part of their job and it’s time to embrace it.
+Managers and employees alike have gotten the message: AI is part of their job, and it’s time to embrace it.
 That’s the good news.
 The bad news is that, even as AI adoption is supposed to create efficiency, it can also do the opposite as dozens of teams and individuals stand up AI initiatives that are never finished or that serve no strategic purpose.

 Recommended Video

-Sean Bruich, SVP and CTO of pharmaceutical giant Amgen, described himself as “a card carrying data scientist” and is deeply familiar with AI.
+Sean Bruich, SVP and CTO of pharmaceutical giant Amgen, described himself as “a card-carrying data scientist” and is deeply familiar with AI.
 He made the case that some companies may need to focus less on the technical dimensions of AI, and more on the business and political challenges of implementing these new tools.

-“The explosion of pilots around AI inside a company can become an incredible drag on your ability to move quickly, because each one of those has a champion and a team and a set of KPIs and a data engineering squad,” said Bruich, who said too many pilots can obscure which elements of AI are delivering business value, and that some firms are too slow to kill the ones that don’t.
+“The explosion of pilots around AI inside a company can become an incredible drag on your ability to move quickly, because each one of those has a champion and a team and a set of KPIs and a data engineering squad,” said Bruich, who added that too many pilots can obscure which elements of AI are delivering business value, and that some firms are too slow to kill the ones that don’t.

-Dan Gill related that he has learned similar lessons as Chief Product Officer at Carvana, a logistics heavy firm that arranges vehicle purchases between millions of buyers and sellers, and runs a massive financing operation.
+Dan Gill related that he has learned similar lessons as chief product officer at Carvana, a logistics-heavy firm that arranges vehicle purchases between millions of buyers and sellers, and runs a massive financing operation.

 “Getting one thing all the way done is much more valuable than five things progressed to 20% each,” he observed. “[AI means] prototyping is cheap, and documentation is cheap, and code generation is cheap, and suddenly it’s so easy to do things—but the reality is getting that number one thing all the way done and iterating on it really tightly is much, much, much more valuable than just advancing lots of stuff.”

 “We all found what we’re doing is no longer just a technology-led transformation.
-This has to be a business led transformation, it has to be led from the top.
-It has to be from the board, it has to be from the CEO, the entire executive team, and they need to be engaged in that entire transformation,” he said.
+This has to be a business-led transformation—it has to be led from the top.
+It has to be from the board.
+It has to be from the CEO—the entire executive team.
+And they need to be engaged in that entire transformation,” he said.

 “I think we’ve crossed the Rubicon … The ships are burnt,” said Gill.
-“There is no going back but the future is bright.”
+“There is no going back, but the future is bright.”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.